-The National Government, through the Inter-Agency Task Force for Management of Emerging Infectious Diseases (IATF-MEID), announced Wednesday, May 27, to place Cebu City under modified enhanced community quarantine from June 1 to 15.
+The national government, through the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID), announced Wednesday, May 27, to place Cebu City under modified enhanced community quarantine from June 1 to 15.

 ECQ, what Cebu City has now, and MECQ, what it will have starting June 1, are basically the same, particularly on IATF guidelines.
 Same restriction on movement of people and transportation, limiting them to “essential” businesses and “indispensable services.”